hoodbu/ace-cloud-ops/README.md

 ### Dependencies

 - Software version requirements met
-- Aviatrix Controller with Access Accounts defined for AWS, Azure, and GCP
+- Aviatrix Controller with Access Accounts defined for AWS, Azure, and GCP.
+Default account names are 'aws-account', 'azure-account', and 'gcp-account' respectively.
 - Sufficient limits in place for CSPs and regions in scope **_(EIPs, Compute quotas, etc.)_**
 - Active subscriptions for the NGFW firewall images in scope
 - Terraform 1.0 in the user environment